 There are no authoritative guidelines, so there are no hard and fast rules across the board.
 It is always recommended to rely on a good source to buy one of these beauties.

 Where to Get Panama Hats

 Always look for handmade hats made in Ecuador, using only natural fibers and materials from the “Toquilla Palm”.
-Also, how many weaves per square inch they offer with detailed pictures to recognize the weaving consistency.
+Also, how many weaves per square inch do they offer with detailed pictures to recognize the weaving consistency?
 When you find a hat you love, follow this hat care guide to ensure your Panama Hat lasts as long as possible.

 If you need any help purchasing an Original Panama Hat, contact us.
 We will be happy to help you find the Panama Hat that you will wear through your summers and vacations for years to come.